C9H13NO3-dev/babypad/README.md

 - Displays the active child and current time on a small I2C LCD
 - Start and stop feeding timers with button presses
 - Select feeding type and method using a rotary encoder
+- Syncs the clock from `time.microsoft.com` on boot

 ## Hardware